 - adverse external factors, such as changes in international prices, high international interest rates and recession or low economic growth in Uruguay's trading partners.
 Changes in international prices and high international interest rates could increase Uruguay's current account deficit and budgetary expenditures.
 Recession or low economic growth in Uruguay's trading partners could decrease exports (including manufactured goods) from Uruguay, reduce tourism to Uruguay, induce a contraction of the Uruguayan economy and, indirectly, reduce tax revenues and other public sector revenues and adversely affect the country's fiscal accounts; - adverse domestic factors, such as a decline in foreign direct and portfolio investment, increases in domestic inflation, high domestic interest rates and exchange rate volatility and a further deterioration in the health of the domestic banking system.
 These factors could lead to lower economic growth or a decrease in Uruguay's international reserves; and - other adverse factors, such as climatic or political events and international hostilities.

 GENERAL INFORMATION

 Due Authorization

-Uruguay has authorized the creation and issue of the bonds pursuant to Decree No.70/006, dated March 10, 2006, of the Executive Power of the Republic of Uruguay, and Resolution D/161/2006, dated March 16, 2006 of Banco Central of Uruguay.
+Uruguay has authorized the creation and issue of the Bonds pursuant to Decree No. 214/007, dated June 20, 2007, of the Executive Power of the Republic of Uruguay.

 Litigation